D (programming language): Programming paradigms

+Imperative

 Imperative programming in D is almost identical to that in C. Functions, data, statements, declarations and expressions work just as they do in C, and the C runtime library may be accessed directly.
-On the other hand, some notable differences between D and C in the area of imperative programming include D's foreach loop construct, which allows looping over a collection, and nested functions, which are functions that are declared inside another and may access the enclosing function's local variables.
+On the other hand, unlike C, D's foreach loop construct allows looping over a collection.
+D also allows nested functions, which are functions that are declared inside another function, and which may access the enclosing function's local variables.